Bob Dylan: 1980–1989: Career fluctuations

-1990s
+1990–1999: Return to folk music and resurgence

 Dylan's 1990s began with Under the Red Sky (1990), an about-face from the serious Oh Mercy.
 It contained several apparently simple songs, including "Under the Red Sky" and "Wiggle Wiggle".
 The album was dedicated to "Gabby Goo Goo", a nickname for the daughter of Dylan and Carolyn Dennis, Desiree Gabrielle Dennis-Dylan, who was four.
-Musicians on the album included George Harrison, Slash from Guns N' Roses, David Crosby, Bruce Hornsby, Stevie Ray Vaughan, and Elton John.
+Musicians on the album included George Harrison, Slash, David Crosby, Bruce Hornsby, Stevie Ray Vaughan, and Elton John.
 The record received negative reviews and sold poorly.
 In 1990 and 1991 Dylan was described by his biographers as drinking heavily, impairing his performances on stage.Sounes, 2001, Down The Highway: The Life Of Bob Dylan, pp. 396–398.
 In an interview with Rolling Stone, Dylan dismissed allegations that drinking was interfering with his music: "That's completely inaccurate.
 I can drink or not drink.
 I don't know why people would associate drinking with anything I do, really".